The Federal Trade Commission

 Most state UDAP laws similarly allow the states to obtain injunctive relief and monetary equitable relief but also generally carry civil penalties for violations of the law.

-The FTC has also brought actions against companies that market products manufactured by others, including catalogue companies and home shopping networks.
+The FTC has also brought actions against companies that market products manufactured by others, including catalogue companies, retailers and home shopping networks.

 Self-regulation is an important part of deceptive advertising enforcement in the USA.
-For the most part, self-regulation occurs under the auspices of BBB National Programs.
+For the most part, self-regulation occurs under the auspices of Better Business Bureau (BBB) National Programs.
 While BBB National Programs runs a number of self-regulatory programmes for specific industries such as direct selling and confectionery, there are two organisations with broader jurisdiction.
 First, the National Advertising Division (NAD) has jurisdiction over all national advertising.
 Competitors can file challenges with the NAD, and the NAD can also bring its own challenges under its monitoring programme.
 The scope of the NAD’s review is limited to determining whether particular advertising is false or misleading.
 The NAD has the authority to recommend that advertising be discontinued but does not have the authority to enforce its decision or to order monetary relief.
-Decisions by the NAD can be appealed to the National Advertising Review Board which is comprised of a panel of advertising experts from various segments of the industry.
-While participation in an NAD proceeding is voluntary, if an advertiser does not participate in the proceeding and/or does not agree to follow the NAD’s recommendations the NAD will refer the matter to the FTC or other appropriate federal agency.
+Decisions by the NAD can be appealed to the National Advertising Review Board (NARB) which is comprised of a panel of advertising experts from various segments of the industry.
+While participation in an NAD proceeding is voluntary, if an advertiser does not participate in the proceeding and/or does not agree to follow the NAD’s recommendations, the NAD will refer the matter to the FTC or other appropriate federal agency.

 The other BBB National Programs organisation with a broad mandate is the Children’s Advertising Review Unit (CARU).
 CARU operates in a fashion similar to the NAD except that it has its own self-regulatory guidelines geared specifically to children’s advertising.
 Unlike the NAD, CARU’s guidelines also regulate “inappropriate” advertising for children.
-This includes practices such as depicting unsafe activity, encouraging unhealthy food choices or portions or encouraging children to pressure their parents to make a purchase.
-CARU also regulates practices involving children’s privacy, including operating a safe harbour programme under the Children’s Online Privacy Protection Act.
+This includes practices such as depicting unsafe activity, encouraging unhealthy food choices or portions, or encouraging children to pressure their parents to make a purchase.
+CARU also regulates practices involving children’s privacy, including operating a safe harbour programme under COPPA.

-In addition to the self-regulatory programmes operated by BBB National Programs, a number of industries have set up their own self-regulatory guidelines and programmes.
-This includes distilled spirits, beer, pharmaceuticals, and most recently, cannabis.
+In addition to the self-regulatory programmes operated by BBB National Programs, a number of industries have set up their own self-regulatory codes and programmes.
+This includes distilled spirits, beer, pharmaceuticals and most recently, cannabis.

-The FTC, has defined deceptive practices as follows:
+The FTC has defined a deceptive practice as follows.

 In determining whether an advertising claim is false or misleading, both express and implied claims must be considered.
 An express claim is the literal statement in the advert.
 Implied claims are defined as the net impression created by the ad in its entirety.
 In determining the net impression of an advert, both the textual and visual elements of the advert must be considered, and the specific representations must be considered in the context of the overall advert.

 The FTC and state Attorneys General can, and often will, determine implied messages on their own without any empirical evidence.
 Similarly, the NAD, which is the self-regulatory body for the advertising industry, can step into the shoes of the consumer and determine implied messages on its own.
-In comparative advertising litigation brought in federal court under Section 43(a) of the Lanham Act, implied messages must be proven through a well conducted consumer perception survey.
-The standard for deception is 15–20% of the surveyed consumers depending on the jurisdiction, meaning the advertising will be considered deceptive if more than 15–20% of consumers take away a message that cannot be supported.
+In comparative advertising litigation brought in federal court under Section 43(a) of the Lanham Act, implied messages must be proven through a well-conducted consumer perception survey.
+The standard for deception is 15–20% of the surveyed consumers depending on the jurisdiction, meaning the advertising will be considered deceptive if at least 15–20% of consumers take away a message that cannot be supported.

-The USA does recognise a concept of “puffery.”
-Statements that are deemed to be puffery are not required to be substantiated; however, drawing the line between an objective claim that must be proven and puffery is a difficult and very fact-specific task because there is no bright line rule for determining whether a claim is puffery or not.
+The USA recognises the concept of “puffery”.
+Statements that are deemed to be puffery are not required to be substantiated; however, drawing the line between an objective claim that must be proven and puffery is a difficult and very fact-specific task because there is no bright-line rule for determining whether a claim is puffery or not.

-In the absence of any such express of implied claims, the general standard is that the advertiser must have a “reasonable basis” for the claims being made.
+In the absence of any such establishment claims, the general standard is that the advertiser must have a “reasonable basis” for the claims being made.
 What constitutes a “reasonable basis” will depend on a variety of factors including:

-Based on an application of these factors, certain products – such as dietary supplements, weight loss and pain relief products – and any health and safety claims are generally held to a higher standard.
-For such claims, the standard is “competent and reliable scientific evidence” which the FTC has in recent years generally determined to be at least one double blind placebo controlled clinical study conducted on the product itself.
+Based on an application of these factors, any health and safety claims are generally held to a higher substantiation standard, requiring “competent and reliable scientific evidence.”
+The FTC has in recent years generally determined this standard to require at least one well-conducted clinical study.
 For other types of products or claims where the consequences of a false claim are not as severe, such as cosmetic claims or general performance claims, the advertiser must have competent and reliable evidence; however, such evidence may consist of laboratory testing, and testing on equivalent products with comparable ingredients and mechanisms of action, rather than testing conducted on the product itself.

-The general standard for product testing is that the testing must be competent and reliable, conducted in accordance with the product directions and under consumer relevant conditions.
-While there are no legal or regulatory laws or regulations that set standards for testing some general standards have evolved as a result of FTC and state enforcement actions, NAD cases and court decisions.
+The general standard for product testing is that the testing must be competent and reliable, conducted in accordance with the product directions and under consumer-relevant conditions.
+While there are no legal or regulatory laws or regulations that set standards for testing, some general standards have evolved as a result of FTC and state enforcement actions, NAD cases and court decisions.
 In general, testing should be conducted on a sufficiently large and representative sample, for a sufficient duration of time, in accordance with product directions for use; and the results must be statistically significant at the 95% confidence level.
-While there is no formal requirement for third party independent testing, it is generally considered more reliable than internal testing.
+While there is no formal requirement for third-party independent testing, it is generally considered more reliable than internal testing.
 Ultimately, the level and type of testing required will depend on the claims being made.
-For certain types of testing such as consumer perception surveys and taste and preference claims there are recommended sample sizes.
+For certain types of testing, such as sensory and preference claims, there are recommended sample sizes and geographic requirements.

 There are several types of claims that are subject to specific rules or regulations.
 Some of the most common are set out below.